antmicro/data-center-dram-tester/README.rst

 This repository contains open hardware design files for an experimental platform built around Xilinx Kintex-7 FPGA.
 The main purpose of this platform is to develop and customize RAM controllers supporting RDIMM DDR4 RAM modules used in data centers.

+This hardware platform is supported by the `LiteX Rowhammer Tester <https://github.com/antmicro/litex-rowhammer-tester>`_ gateware.
+It can be used to investigate Rowhammer DRAM attacks.
+You can learn more about Rowhammer attacks from this blog `note <https://antmicro.com/blog/2021/08/open-source-ddr-test-framework-for-rowhammer/>`_.
+The usage instructions for this board are also provided in the `LiteX Row Hammer Tester documentation <https://litex-rowhammer-tester.readthedocs.io/en/latest/>`_.

 The design files were prepared in KiCad.

 Repository structure